corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/cordapp-chat.md

 * SC: indicates the signing constraint, that is who needs to sign the transaction.
 In this case both participants for both the create and update commands.

-* The Universal Constraint applies to all transactions, in this case that there should always be only two  participants in the ChatState.
+* The universal constraint applies to all transactions, in this case that there should always be only two  participants in the ChatState.

 ### Chat State Evolution

 The evolution of the ledger when stepping through the walkthrough steps can be shown using the CDL State evolution view:

-{{< figure src="chat-state-evolution-view.png" figcaption="CDL state evolution view"" alt="CDL state evolution view" >}}
+{{< figure src="chat-state-evolution-view.png" figcaption="CDL state evolution view" alt="CDL state evolution view" >}}

 * The Create transaction has no input and starts a new chat with a unique id.
-The id operates similarly to the Corda 4  LinearStateId, which has not been implemented yet in Corda 5.
+The id operates similarly to the Corda 4  `LinearStateId`, which has not been implemented yet in Corda 5.
 * Each Update transaction creates the new ChatState as an output and consumes the previous ChatState as an input.
 * To recreate the historic conversation the back chain is traversed from newest (unconsummed) state to oldest.